It's interesting how things change over time, isn't it?

 Through this article, we are going to look at the facts and explain how we can help.

-We happen to know a thing or two about substance abuse, and have first-hand experience with people experiencing marijuana abuse specifically, so we are going to address a few things, dispel a few myths, and discuss marijuana addiction treatment options.
+We happen to know a thing or two about substance abuse, and have first-hand experience with people experiencing marijuana abuse specifically, so we are going to address a few things, dispel a few myths, and discuss marijuana addiction treatment options at our marijuana rehab center.

 Its Socially Acceptable